 Why not learn french with the help of video games ?

-That, and even more so since nowadays, E-learning and Serious Games are no laughing matters, but truely legitimate alternatives to more classic ways of teaching, and that, in many different topics, French language included !
+That, and even more so since nowadays, E-learning and Serious Games are no laughing matters, but truly legitimate alternatives to more classic ways of teaching, and that, in many different topics, the French language included!

 Another approach to teaching

 Numerous teaching methods using multiple media already exist.
-What professor would go without the use of music, videos, or even traditional games (plates, maps, activities …) nowadays ?
-Well, video games often merges all these media into one, therefore, it would be a shame not to use this tool too !
+What professor would go without the use of music, videos, or even traditional games (plates, maps, activities …) nowadays?
+Well, video games often merge all these media into one, therefore, it would be a shame not to use this tool too!

 What are the other benefits of learning through video games ?

-Beyond the transmission of knowledge, the video game can stimulate many other abilities, such as concentration, attention, memory, logic, or even reflexes.
-It is thus possible largely to the work of the various students of all ages skills.
+Beyond the transmission of knowledge, video games can stimulate many other abilities, such as concentration, attention, memory, logic, or even reflexes.
+It is thus possible largely to the work of various students of all ages skills.

 Also, video games operate on a logic of completing missions based on the use of logic and the fulfillment of objectives, so not only are they motivating and catchy, but they also allow students to become familiar with instructions.

 Finally, video games can also be an opportunity for young people to discover their vocation.
-With the growing number of simulators of all kinds, it is now possible to become familiar with the world of very demanding professions such as airline pilot, farmer, surgeon and many others, not to mention the countless music and arts games and applications for the most creative kids !
+With the growing number of simulators of all kinds, it is now possible to become familiar with the world of very demanding professions such as airline pilots, farmers, surgeons, and many others, not to mention the countless music and art games and applications for the most creative kids!

 So, what contents to use for French ?

-And why not learn more about the French History and play as a soldier during the days of the Normandy landings in “Call of Duty”, relive the revolutionary period with “Assassin’s Creed Unity”, become a resistant in “The Saboteur”, or inquire in Paris on the order of the Templars in “Les Chevaliers de Baphomet” ?
+And why not learn more about French History and play as a soldier during the days of the Normandy landings in “Call of Duty”, relive the revolutionary period with “Assassin’s Creed Unity”, become resistant in “The Saboteur”, or inquire in Paris on the order of the Templars in “Les Chevaliers de Baphomet”?

-Admittedly aging but still exciting games, you can also try your luck with the challenging Points’n’Clicks of the Versailles series : “Conspiracy in the court of the Sun King” and “The Testament” to immerge yourself in the scenery of the XVIIth century and walk amongst the historical figures of the world renowned French castle.
+Admittedly aging but still exciting games, you can also try your luck with the challenging Points’n’Clicks of the Versailles series: “Conspiracy in the court of the Sun King” and “The Testament” to immerse yourself in the scenery of the XVIIth century and walk amongst the historical figures of the world-renowned French castle.